 Imagine my joy when I discovered the book Thief in the Night, or, The Strange Case of the Missing Millennium by William Sears (1911‒1992).
 This book focused on biblical prophecy from cover to cover.
-Sears painstakingly scoured the Old Testament and the New Testament for answers to the mystery of the return of Christ.
-This return had been foretold by the prophet Daniel and by Jesus Himself in Matthew 24, at least according to how His disciples understood His words.
+Sears painstakingly scoured the Hebrew Bible and the New Testament for answers to the mystery of the return of Christ.
+This return had been foretold by the prophet Daniel and by Jesus Himself in Matthew 24.
 As a Catholic, Sears initially had no intention of looking for answers outside Christianity.

 The child preachers in Sweden in the early 1840s was an incredible phenomenon.
 In the Swedish Lutheran state church of the time, preaching contrary to the beliefs of the church was prohibited—not only did the church not emphasize the Second Coming of Jesus, but no one except the pastors was allowed to preach.
 Bible prophecy was not emphasized.
 However, many children and youth, some of whom could not read, began spontaneously preaching about the imminent coming of Christ.
 Thousands of Swedes listened to them and were moved by their message, which the young ones said came from the Holy Spirit.
 Even after receiving draconian punishments, these youth and children continued to deliver their message and they received much press attention.

-Adherents to the Millerism movement in the 1840s, who lived primarily in the northern United States and England, expected the return of Jesus in 1844, the year arrived at through the bible prophecy of Daniel 8:14.
+Adherents to the Millerism movement in the 1840s, who lived primarily in the northern United States and England, expected the return of Jesus in 1844, the year arrived at through the Bible prophecy, Daniel 8:14.

 The first step to interpreting this vision is understanding the biblical numerical code for time.
 One day equals one year, as these two biblical verses indicate:

 For forty years—one year for each of the forty days you explored the land—you will suffer for your sins and know what it is like to have me against youNum.
 14:34